controlecidadao/samantha_ia/README.md

 <br><br>
 ✅ **Open Source Foundation:** Built upon [Llama.cpp](https://github.com/ggerganov/llama.cpp) and [Gradio](https://www.gradio.app/) , under [MIT license](https://opensource.org/license/mit), Samantha runs on standard computers, even without a dedicated Graphics Processing Unit (GPU).<br><br>

-✅ **Offline Capability:** Samantha operates independently of the internet, requiring connectivity only for the initial download of model files.
-This ensures privacy and security for your data processing needs.<br><br>
+✅ **Offline Capability:** Samantha operates independently of the internet, requiring connectivity only for the initial download of model files or when required by the codes created by the models.
+This ensures privacy and security for your data processing needs.
+Your sensitive data is not shared via the internet with companies through confidentiality agreements.<br><br>

 ✅ **Unlimited and Free Use:** Samantha's open-source nature allows for unrestricted use without any costs or limitations, making it accessible to everyone.<br><br>